What do AI students need from marking criteria in the UK?

-Yes.
-AI students want transparent, consistent criteria, prompt feedback and industry‑relevant assessment, and sector evidence shows these gaps persist.
-Across the National Student Survey (NSS, the UK‑wide final‑year student survey) open‑text, the marking criteria theme draws about 13,329 comments (≈3.5% of 385,317), with 87.9% negative and an index of −44.6, indicating widespread concerns about how criteria are presented and applied.
-Within Artificial Intelligence, a subject area used for like‑for‑like sector comparisons, marking criteria accounts for ≈7.5% of comments and is even more negative (≈−54.0), while feedback is the largest assessment topic (≈9.0%, −44.8).
-Students often praise teaching staff (+34.3), so the issue centres on standards and process rather than expertise.
-These insights shape the practical steps below on fairness, timeliness and relevance.
+Across the National Student Survey (NSS, the UK-wide final-year student survey) open-text, the marking criteria theme draws about 13,329 comments, or 3.5% of 385,317, with 87.9% negative and an index of -44.6, indicating widespread concern about how criteria are presented and applied.
+Within Artificial Intelligence, a subject area used for like-for-like sector comparisons, marking criteria accounts for about 7.5% of comments and is even more negative at about -54.0, while feedback is the largest assessment topic at about 9.0% and -44.8.
+Students often praise teaching staff at +34.3, a pattern echoed in AI students' views on teaching staff and learning impact, so the issue is less about expertise and more about whether standards are clear, timely, and relevant.
+These patterns point to practical fixes in fairness, feedback speed, and assessment design.

 How do AI students define fair marking?

-Transparency and consistency in grading sit at the forefront for artificial intelligence students.
-They want grading standards tied to predefined criteria and aligned to learning outcomes.
-Engage with the student voice to surface where rubrics and standards do not land as intended.
+For AI students, fair marking starts with transparency and consistency.
+They want grading standards tied to learning outcomes, explained early, and applied the same way across assessors.
+Use the student voice to surface where rubrics and standards are not landing as intended.
 Publish annotated exemplars at key grade bands, release criteria with the assessment brief, and run marker calibration with a shared sample bank.
-When students see the same benchmark applied across assessors and modules, they trust the process and can focus on improving their work.
+When students can see the benchmark before they submit, they spend less time second-guessing the process and more time improving their work.

 Why does timely feedback matter in AI?